NickZettel/IT-Labs/README.md

 #### Lab 4
 Install and configure the DNS server role on Windows Server Core, create a forward lookup zone, add DNS records, and test name resolution.

+#### Lab 5
+Complete DNS permissions configuration for a group, troubleshoot DNS resolution issues, and create a Group Policy Object (GPO) to enforce user settings.